astronomer/astro-docs/ac/next/install-vm.md

     sudo systemctl edit astronomer-core@scheduler.service
     ```

-3. In the empty document that appears, add the following lines:
+3. In the file generated by the command above, add the following lines:

     ```
     [Service]